JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 #### DI Shading

-Once the final reservoir is produced, we can use it to shade the pixel, producing the final direct lighting.
+Once the final reservoir is produced, we can use its chosen light sample to shade the pixel, producing the final direct lighting.

 Overall the DI pass uses two raytraces per pixel (1 initial, 1 spatial).